 Caring for a chronically ill child impacts the lives of parents in many ways.
-Some are transparent but most are invisible.
-Kevin Timpe is a father who knows first hand what it means to be deeply involved in family life and hold down a demanding job whilst advocating full time for his son Jameson.
-Moving state several months back highlighted for their family the physical, emotional and psychological toll of their son’s condition and their quest for optimal medical and educational provision.
+Some are transparently obvious but most are invisible.
+Kevin Timpe is a father who knows first hand what it means to be deeply involved in family life and hold down a demanding job while also advocating full time for his son Jameson.
+Several months back, a major move highlighted the physical, emotional and psychological toll of their son’s condition and their quest for optimal medical and educational provision.

 Earlier, I wrote about the frustration of having to ‘quantify’ our son in a way that getting him medical and therapy services requires:

 It’s hard to quantify our son in the way we’re required to.
 It’s hard to quantify our sorrow, the emotional toll, the years of uncertainty when we had a diagnosis but no prognosis.
-I think back to earlier inventories and tests, among them an IQ test that we never opened the results from.
+I think back to earlier inventories and tests, among them an IQ test, the results of which we never opened.
 We didn’t want a number.
-I can’t reduce what it’s like to be the parent of a multiply disabled child to the sum of numbers on a form or a test.
-But apparently that’s what I’m supposed to do.
+I can’t reduce what it’s like to be the parent of a multiply-disabled child to the sum of numbers on a form or a test — but apparently that’s what I’m supposed to do.

-That previous post was primarily about the emotional toil that the relevant checkboxes and forms-in-triplicate cause, about the demoralizing affects of navigating the services he needs.
+That previous post was primarily about the emotional toll that the relevant checkboxes and forms-in-triplicate causes, about the demoralizing effects of navigating the services he needs.

-Since that post, we’ve moved states.
-In addition to all the usual things that a move across county mean—new house, new job, new friends, new schools, etc… A move with a child with disabilities or significant medical needs is exponentially more complicated.
+Since that post, we’ve moved to a different state.
+In addition to all the usual things that a move across county means (new house, new job, new friends, new schools, etc.), a move with a child with disabilities or significant medical needs is exponentially more complicated.

 The move means new doctors, and having to educate them on our son’s condition and its implications.
-Since he’s one of only about 40 documented individuals in the world with 2p15-16.1 Microdeletion Syndrome, we’ve yet to meet a medical professional that was already familiar with his condition.
-In these meetings, we’re the parents and the experts and the teachers.
-And so once again we have to recount all that he can do, and can’t; his struggles and challenges and the ways that our lives are shaped in so many details by his condition.
+Since he’s one of only about 60 documented individuals in the world with 2p15-16.1 Microdeletion Syndrome, we’ve yet to meet a medical professional that was already familiar with his condition.
+In these meetings, we’re the parents and the experts and the teachers, so once again we have to recount all that he can and can’t do, his struggles and challenges, and the ways that our lives are shaped in so many details by his condition.

 Every phone call is emotionally draining.
 Every minute spent doing this is a minute that I have to work after the kids are asleep to try and stay on top of my job.
-(My ‘relaxation’ tonight after two hours of work after my kids went to bed is writing this blog post.)
-And in many ways, I’m very fortunate.
+(My ‘relaxation’ tonight after I spent two hours working and after my kids went to bed is writing this blog post.)
+However, in many ways, I’m very fortunate.
 Unlike many others, I have a job flexible enough to even make this possible.
-Others would have to take sick time or even unpaid time off to make these calls.
+Others would have to take sick leave or even unpaid time off to make these calls.

 I was recently at an academic conference, participating in a session focused on disability.
-One of my fellow presenters, Teresa Blankmeyer Burke, is Deaf.
-In addition to all the work that I had to do to prepare for our presentation at the conference, she also had to arrange for American Sign Language (ASL) interpreters, and make sure that the interpreters will be able to translate the technical vocabulary our discipline uses, and make sure that the rest of us involved knew how to take work with those interpreers so our session was accessible.
-(She’s also codirecting a project that involves inventing ASL signs for much of that vocabulary.
+One of my fellow presenters, Teresa Blankmeyer Burke, is deaf.
+In addition to all the work that I had to do to prepare for our presentation at the conference, she had to arrange for American Sign Language (ASL) interpreters — and make sure that the interpreters would be able to translate the technical vocabulary our discipline uses.
+Also, she had to make sure that the rest of us involved knew how to work with those interpreters so our session was accessible.
+(She’s co-directing a project that involves inventing ASL signs for much of that vocabulary as well.
 How cool is that?
-She’s adding new words to a language.
-However, it’s unfortunate that she has to add new words to a language.)
+She’s adding new words to a language, although the fact that she has to add words describing disability to a language is unfortunate.)

 “I recognize that all academics make choices that determine how our time is used, but my point here is about the system advantage accrued to non-disabled academics.
 These people are advantaged by current systems and structures in academia — this impacts those of us who are disadvantaged because we are measured on their yardstick of time consumption, not ours.”

-What she rightly notes here about disabled academics is also true of disabled individuals in general.
-And also true of people with significant medical needs.
-And also true of parents of children with disabilities or high emotional needs.
-Being such an individual not only requires significant time, it requires time spent doing tasks and battling systems that aren’t helpful, which of which are are emotionally draining and frustrating.
+What she rightly notes here about disabled academics is also true of disabled individuals in general — and also true of people with significant medical needs, as well as true of parents of children with disabilities or high emotional needs.
+Being such an individual not only requires significant time, it requires time spent doing tasks and battling systems that aren’t helpful, all of which is emotionally draining and frustrating.

 So here’s a request from a frazzled parent.
 Please try and understand this hidden labor.
 Please be sensitive to it, both in the workplace and with your friends.

-This past Friday night, my family was invited to a new colleague’s house this past Friday night.
-The colleague was trying to be welcoming to us.
-And I appreciate that.
-But after a week that involved all the hidden labor that this past week involved, I just didn’t have it in me.
-It’s never easy being at someone else’s house with three young children.
-Especially if those individuals don’t have small children themselves.
+This past Friday night, in an effort to be welcoming to us, a new colleague invited my family to his home.
+I did appreciate that, but after all the hidden labor that this past week involved, I just didn’t have it in me.
+It’s never easy being at someone else’s house with three young children, especially if those individuals don’t have small children themselves.

 So we turned down the colleague’s invitation.

-If you’re a person who has to do such hidden labor and weren’t familiar with the phrase, you now have a name for what you’ve been living with.
+If you’re a person who has to do such hidden labor and aren’t familiar with the phrase, you now have a name for what you’ve been experiencing.
 Naming it and recognizing it can be useful.
 It helps explain, for instance, why some of us don’t have the energy to accept social invitations on Friday nights.
 Recognizing it can help alleviate the guilt.

 Let me end with a request.
 Please, do your best to understand, to be empathetic.
-Do your best to offer to help do some of that work if you can.
+Do your best to offer to help with some of that work if you can.
 The hidden labor is real and exhausting, despite being hidden.
+Pray for them.
 Invite them to nap with you.
 Understand if they cancel plans at the last minute.
 Empty their dishwasher or fold their laundry while they’re on the phone.
-Or simply give them a big hug and don’t expect more out of them.
+Or simply give them a big hug and don’t expect any more out of them.

-*First published in January, 2017 at clairecrisp.com.
-Used with permission.
+First published in January, 2017 at clairecrisp.com.
+Published with permission.